che-incubator/chectl/README.md

   $ chectl workspace:create

 OPTIONS
+  -d, --debug                      Debug workspace start.
+It is useful when workspace start fails and it is needed to
+                                   print more logs on startup.
+This flag is used in conjunction with --start flag.

-  -f, --devfile=devfile            path or URL to a valid devfile -h, --help                       show CLI help
+  -f, --devfile=devfile            Path or URL to a valid devfile

+  -h, --help                       show CLI help

   -n, --chenamespace=chenamespace  [default: che] Kubernetes namespace where Eclipse Che server is supposed to be